LeChatP/RootAsRole/book/src/chsr/file-config.md

 ```

 The `check` list is a list of environment variables that will be checked for unsafe characters.
 If an environment variable contains unsafe characters, it will be removed from the environment.

+## What are dbus and file credentials fields?

+the `dbus` and `file` fields are used for gensr tool from RootAsRole-utils repository.
+They are enforced to the DBus and file permissions.
+The `dbus` field is used to allow DBus methods.
+The `file` field is used to allow file permissions.
+The gensr tool will generate the DBus and file permissions in according to the `setuid` credentials.
+So gensr tool requires the `setuid` field to be set.